-- 1. This report describes the exploratory longline fishery for toothfish (Dissostichus spp.) in Division 58.4.3a.
+- 1. This report describes the exploratory longline fishery for Patagonian toothfish (Dissostichus eleginoides) in Division 58.4.3a.
 The fishery in Division 58.4.3 began as a new fishery in 1997 (Conservation Measure (CM) 113/XV).
 Following the Commission's decision that high levels of illegal, unreported and unregulated (IUU) fishing for Dissostichus spp. in the Convention Area had rendered it unrealistic to consider this fishery as 'new' (CCAMLR-XVIII, paragraph 10.14), along with a renewed interest in this fishery, the fishery was reclassified as exploratory in 2000.
-That year, the Commission agreed on four exploratory fisheries for Dissostichus spp. in this region outside areas of national jurisdiction: exploratory trawl fisheries on BANZARE Bank (CM 203/XIX) and Elan Bank (CM 205/XIX); and exploratory longline fisheries on BANZARE Bank (CM 204/XIX) and Elan Bank (CM 206/XIX). - 2.
+Prior to 2017, this fishery was an exploratory fishery for Dissostichus spp., however, in order to better align the target species with the assessment process, the target species was specified as D. eleginoides, with any Antarctic toothfish (D. mawsoni) caught counting towards the catch limit for D. eleginoides. - 2.
 In 2001, the boundaries of Division 58.4.3 were reassigned based on ecological considerations, and two new divisions were formed: Division 58.4.3a (Elan Bank) and Division 58.4.3b (BANZARE Bank).
-Since 2005, licensed longline vessels have fished in Division 58.4.3a targeting primarily Patagonian toothfish (Dissostichus eleginoides) (Table 1).
+Since 2005, licensed longline vessels have fished in Division 58.4.3a targeting primarily D. eleginoides (Table 1).